 How Does Personal Loan Work?

-There are very few restrictions on where you can or can’t spend the money.
+There are very few restrictions on where you can or can’t spend the money

 How Does Credit Card Stacking or FICO Lending Work?

 Because credit card stacking is an unsecured business line of credit, lenders consider this type of lending higher risk.
-Consequently, most credit card providers prefer to offer financing to business owners with good personal credit scores of 680+ (check your score for free).
+Consequently, most credit card providers prefer financing to business owners with good personal credit scores of 680+ (check your score for free).

 Some additional key things to know about how credit card stacking works are:

-- You’ll Need to Provide a Personal Guarantee: A personal guarantee gives your lender the right to pursue your personal assets if your business defaults on a small business credit card or loan.
+- You’ll Need to Provide a Personal Guarantee: A personal guarantee gives your lender the right to pursue your personal assets.
+If your business defaults on a small business credit card or loan.

-At BitX Funding we will submit the applications for you in aggregate and can help minimize multiple hard credits pulls on your personal credit report.
+At BitX Funding we will submit the applications for you in aggregate, and can help minimize multiple hard credits pulls on your personal credit report.
 However, we will charge you an annual servicing fee of 10 percent while focusing on 0% credit cards.

 We have great success getting startup businesses access to $100K in 0% credit cards.
 While stacking together personal term loans of $100K equaling $200K of available funds to launch your next venture!